naurril/naurril.github.com/posts/tf-notes.md

               serialize graph, transmit it to core via TF_ExtendGraph
             * call TF_Run<br>
               this turns to core part.

+              note there are 2 steps, but 1 step could be enough. the comments says that if new api is used, the extend-graph call is not needed.
         * build results(fetches)

     * parse run_metadata returned from core.